jbouwh/incomfort-client/README.md

 # intouch-client

-Python client for Intergas boilers attached to a Lan2RF gateway.
+Python client library for Intergas InTouch-compatible boilers (i.e. attached to a Lan2RF gateway).
+Includes a CLI.

-Includes a client API and a CLI.
-Uses **aiohttp** rather than synchronous I/O (e.g. requests).
+Based upon https://github.com/bwesterb/incomfort, but uses **aiohttp** rather than synchronous I/O (e.g. httplib, requests).

-Support for thermostats will be added in a future version.
+Support for InComfort thermostats will be added in a future version.